Reducing health inequalities by raising awareness of exposure to polluted air

 These adverse effects impact communities in Southwark differently which can exacerbate existing health inequalities, particularly with Black and Other communities who populate some of the higher polluted areas of the borough.

 Southwark currently helps residents reduce their exposure to poor air quality by offering airTEXT, an air quality forecasting and alert service that sends messages to subscribers when the forecast pollution levels are higher than usual.
-But airTEXT doesn’t reach the priority groups or ethnic demographics that would benefit from it most.
+But airTEXT doesn’t reach the people who would benefit from it most.

 dxw worked with Southwark Council for a 7 week period to help them with research to look at how to raise awareness of air pollution and its impact.
 We organised our work into 3 stages: inception, research and analysis, and design.